ukhsa-collaboration/cherami/docs/dev_nextflow_pipeline_requirements.md

 ### Accept a `--samplesheet` parameter

-Cherami expects a pipeline to accept inputs via a samplesheet flag (`--samplesheet`).
+Cherami always expects a pipeline to accept inputs via a samplesheet flag (`--samplesheet`).
 The samplesheet should contain all inputs the pipeline needs to run, with a documented example.

-### Define a `params.outdir` parameter
+### Accept a `--outdir` parameter

-Cherami expects an `--outdir` flag to store output directories.
+Cherami always expects an `--outdir` flag to store output directories.

 All outputs for the run must be output to this directory.
 Cherami does not care about the internal folder layout inside `--outdir` except for the trace file (see below).
 You are free to choose your own subdirectory structure under `--outdir` as long as the trace file requirement is met.